A Summer of Learning and Advocacy at Loyola Project for the Innocent

 Lauren Fox, a junior at the University of Illinois at Urbana-Champaign, describes the skills she's gained during her legal internship as "invaluable."

-"I discovered how impactful this opportunity could be, not only for my education but also for those in need," Lauren said.
+"I discovered how impactful this opportunity could be, not only for my education but also for those in need," Fox said.
 This summer, she worked on two wrongful conviction cases, focusing on screening and investigating evidence.
 Her responsibilities ranged from reviewing legal documents to attending witness interviews and visiting clients in prison.

 "I've gained confidence in interviewing clients and witnesses, and I've learned a lot about the legal process in wrongful conviction cases," she shared.
 Fox also expressed her awareness of the shortcomings in the legal system and her desire to combat these injustices.